 Circle Surrogacy is excited to start working with women from New Jersey under the new law!
-Become a surrogate and change two lives – theirs and yours.
+Become a surrogate and change two lives – your intended parents' and yours.

 Governor Phil Murphy has signed the bill that legalizes gestational surrogacy in the Garden State!